Florida Memorial University Makes Crusade For Social Justice Official With Institute

 Historically Black Colleges and Universities (HBCUs) pursue justice and equality by default.
 It’s one of the reasons the signature institutions were founded in the first place.
 True to their missions to provide equitable educational and social opportunities to Black people in America, HBCUs have been the breeding ground for some of the nation’s greatest civil rights movements.

-The brainchild of FMU’s Associate Provost for Academic Affairs Dr. Tameka Hobbs, the institute was first announced in July.
-Its webpage describes it as “a research institute and solutions-focused think-tank to examine issues involving the intersection of racial disparities and injustice in Miami-Dade County and the state of Florida.
-The purpose of the FMU Social Justice Institute [SJI] is to serve as a resource for understanding and facilitating tangible reforms in order to achieve a more just and fair society.”
+The brainchild of Dr. Tameka Bradely Hobbs — FMU’s associate provost for academic affairs — the institute was first announced in July.
+Its webpage describes it as “a research institute and solutions-focused think-tank to examine issues involving the intersection of racial disparities and injustice in Miami-Dade County and the State of Florida.
+The purpose of the FMU Social Justice Institute (SJI) is to serve as a resource for understanding and facilitating tangible reforms in order to achieve a more just and fair society.”

 In an exclusive interview with Moguldom, Hobbs detailed the reasons for starting the institute.
 After years of leading student-involved activism – like taking three busloads of students to Sanford, Florida to rally after Trayvon Martin was murdered in 2012 – Hobbs said she knew it was time to take the university’s social justice work to another level.